nabanitade/aibugbounty/README.md

 ---

-# Detect bias with any dataset at https://preview--bias-buster-ai-app.lovable.app/

 ## 🚨 Executive Summary

 We discovered **critical bias patterns** in the loan approval dataset with a **13.31 percentage point gap** between White men (49.28% approval) and Black women (35.97% approval).
 Our comprehensive analysis identified systematic discrimination across multiple protected attributes and implemented effective mitigation strategies that reduced bias by 39-51% while maintaining model performance.